SpineEventEngine/dart/client/README.md

 ### Adding uploader

-As a uploader, you may add other uploaders for this package by running:
+As an uploader, you may add other uploaders for this package by running:
 ```shell
 pub uploader --package spine_client add <email>
 ```

 ### Removing uploader

-As a uploader, you may remove other uploaders for this package by running:
+As an uploader, you may remove other uploaders for this package by running:
 ```shell
 pub uploader --package spine_client remove <email>
 ```